-Built up Potential
+Built-up Potential

-The Interreg project TRION-climate, evaluated renewable energy sources in the same study area and came up with a map consisting of all the renewable energy installations in the region (best practice map).
-The map below is taken from TRION-CLIMATE Report for 2019. (https://trion-climate.net/energieanlagen).
+TRION-climate e.V. in collaboration with GeoRhena evaluated renewable energy sources in the same study area and developed a map consisting of all the renewable energy installations in the region (best practice map).
+The map below is taken from the TRION-climate tri-national climate and energy report of 2019 (https://trion-climate.net/energieanlagen).

-Figure 14: The used renewable energy potentials in the URR (TRION CLIMATE e.V., 2019)
+Figure 14: The used renewable energy potentials in the URR (TRION-climate e.V., 2019)